pycabook/pycabook/manuscript/part_2_the_clean_architecture/chapter_02_a_basic_example.md

 {icon: github}
 B> Git tag: [chapter-2-command-line-interface-step-2](https://github.com/pycabook/rentomatic/tree/chapter-2-command-line-interface-step-2)

 Again, remember that this is due to the trivial nature of our storage, and not to the architecture of the system.
-Note that I changed the `print` instruction as the repository returns domain models and it printing them would result in a list of strings like `<rentomatic.domain.room.Room object at 0x7fb815ec04e0>`, which is not really helpful.
+Note that I changed the `print` instruction as the repository returns domain models and printing them would result in a list of strings like `<rentomatic.domain.room.Room object at 0x7fb815ec04e0>`, which is not really helpful.

 If you run the command line tool now, you will get a richer result than before